 Every student has questions about their education and the institution where they choose to study.
 On this page, you will find answers to some of the Admission Department’s most frequently asked questions.

-Although it varies by semester, there are typically between 40 and 60 full time students at Rhodes Wellness College, as well as part time and online students.
+Although it varies by semester, there are typically between 100 and 150 full-time students at Rhodes Wellness College, as well as 70 – 100 part-time and online students.

 No. As a private college located in downtown Vancouver, we do not supply student housing.
 However, we do have an active community and are happy to assist you in finding accommodations.

 There are four semesters each year (Spring, Summer, Fall and Winter) and each semester is 12 weeks long.
+There is a summer break and winter break for all students.
 Additionally, between the Spring and Summer semesters, and again between the Fall and Winter semesters, the college runs a guided career exploration, and preparation week.
 Participation in these special sessions is mandatory for diploma students.